EMG 3.0.17 - User's Guide

-The messaging protocols, including the proprietary MGP, all include functionality to send and receive messages.
+The messaging protocols, including the proprietary MGP, all include functionality to send, receive, query and delete messages.

 In general, messages are kept in the queue for the connector through which it should be sent until successfully sent or until a permanent error has occurred.
 Most errors are considered temporary though and will cause the message to stay in queue for further delivery attempts.
 When a temporary error has occurred for a message it is put in the end of the queue in order for other messages to be delivered meanwhile.
 It is possible to specify a maximum number of delivery attempts after which the message will be considered undeliverable and will be removed from the queue.

 When EMG sends a message to an HTTP server or similar it uses the URL defined by the SUBADDRESS keyword and adds options as HTTP parameters to form a complete GET or POST request depending on the DEFAULT_SMSCOP setting for the connector.

 The response to the request must be 200 (OK) in order for the message to be considered delivered successfully.

 When sending binary messages or UDH the message data will be hex encoded.

 EMG supports HTTP basic authentication using the XAUTH* keywords.